MicrosoftDocs/security/operations/ingest-data-sources.md

 With Fusion, Anomaly, and Threat Intelligence Analytic Rules enabled, you should conduct a [MITRE Att&ck crosswalk](/azure/sentinel/mitre-coverage) to help you decide which remaining Analytic Rules to enable and to finish implementing a mature XDR (extended detection and response) process.
 This will empower you to detect and respond throughout the lifecycle of an attack.

 The [MITRE Att&ck research department](https://attack.mitre.org/matrices/enterprise/) created the MITRE method, and it is provided as part of Microsoft Sentinel to ease your implementation.
 You should ensure you have Analytic rules that stretch the length and breadth of the attack vectors approach.
 Start by reviewing the MITRE techniques that are covered by your existing 'Active' Analytic Rules, and then select '**Analytic rule templates**' and '**Anomaly Rules**' in the **Simulated** dropdown.
 Now, it will show you where you have the adversary tactic and/or technique covered and where there are available Analytic Rules you should consider enabling to improve your coverage.
 For example, to detect potential phishing attacks, review the **Analytic rule templates** for the Phishing technique, and prioritize enabling the rules that specifically query the data sources you have onboarded to Sentinel.

+In general, there are five phases to a human-operated Ransomware attack, and Phishing falls under Initial Access as can be seen in the screenshot below.
+Continue through the remaining steps to cover the entire kill chain with appropriate Analytic Rules:

+1. Initial access
+2. Credential theft
+3. Lateral movement
+4. Persistence
+5. Defense evasion
+6. Exfiltration (this is where ransomware itself is detected)

 :::image type="content" source="./media/sentinel-dashboard.svg" alt-text="Image of the Sentinel dashboard" lightbox="./media/sentinel-dashboard.svg":::